survivejs/react-book/manuscript/05_react_and_flux.md

 ### Implementing `create`

-We can use the same logic for `create` as earlier.
-This time, however, we should generate `Note` id within the store.
-When using a real backend it would return the id for you.
-This approach can be easily retrofitted to work with that.
+We can use the same logic for `create` as earlier. `create` will generate an id for a `Note` automatically.
+This is a detail that can be hidden within the store.

 ```javascript
 import uuid from 'node-uuid';